Skip to main content

 A basic immunoglobulin molecule is composed of four polypeptide chains: two heavy chains and two light chains.

-• Which of the following situations would be likely to lead to an opportunistic infection?
+• What situations are likely to lead to an opportunistic infection?

 Opportunistic infections are likely in individuals with weakened immune systems, such as those with HIV/AIDS or undergoing chemotherapy.